Nitrokey/nitrokey-documentation/source/components/nitrokeys/start/faq.rst

 .. faq:: How many keys can I store?

-    The Nitrokey Start can store nine RSA key pairs.
+    The Nitrokey Start can store nine RSA key pairs for three identities.
     For one identity you need three key pairs for authentication, encryption and signing.